dinulade101/apartment-finder/README.md

 We use **path-finding algorithms** such as **A* algorithm** to find the distance of the **shortest path** to University and the nearest transit station.
 This algorithm works by loading up the **Binary Heap** with the vertex for the ad's location, and then checking the point's neighbouring vertices and adding them to the heap.
 We use **Manhattan distance** as our **heuristic** to direct the graph search towards the end point, and **optimize** the search to run as **efficiently** as possible.
 On the other hand, for transit stations, all the vertices for the transit stations are added to the heap at the start, and a **search tree** builds out from each of the stations to the  vertex corresponding to the ad listing.
 The first station to be reached is then the **closest**, the search tree stops, and that path is **backtracked** to calculate the required distance.
 This ensures the most efficient search possible.

+### Natural Language Processing:
+NLP is used to match keywords in the ad to those provided by the user.
+This will allow the user to instantly see important features they are a looking for in a home.

+User can provide keywords such as _discount_ or _school_, and our algorithm will be able to find if these phrases are in the ad and return them to the user.

+Before passing the data to the algorithm, unnecessary stop words and symbols are removed and a collection of several synonyms of the extracted words are generated using Wordnet.
+This allows for optimized results.
+If a match is found, the algorithm returns the phrase where it's mentioned.

 ### Slack Helper:
 [**Slack API**](https://api.slack.com/) is used to notify the user in real time about any good ad postings that it finds.